This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHILE YOU ARE HERE:

-- Informed consent is a legal document that explains the tests, treatments, or procedures that you may need.
+is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

-- Blood tests: You may need blood taken to give caregivers information about how your body is working.
-The blood may be taken from your hand, arm, or IV.
+- Blood tests may be needed to give healthcare providers information about how your body is working.

-- Heart monitor: This is also called an ECG or EKG.
+- A heart monitor may be used during surgery.
+This is also called an ECG or EKG.
 Sticky pads placed on your skin record your heart's electrical activity.

 - General anesthesia will keep you asleep and free from pain during surgery.
 Anesthesia may be given through your IV.
 You may instead breathe it in through a mask or a tube placed down your throat.
 The tube may cause you to have a sore throat when you wake up.

-- One or more pieces of bone will be taken from another area of your body to use as grafts.
+- Incisions will be made in the front, back, or both sides of your body.
+One or more pieces of bone may be taken from another area of your body to use as grafts.
 Bone grafts or artificial bone will be placed between the vertebrae.
-Metal plates, screws, and cages may also be placed.
-These hold vertebrae together while the bone grafts heal, or they help to straighten the spine.
+Metal plates, screws, and cages may be placed to hold the vertebrae together while the bone grafts heal or to help straighten the spine.

 - Take deep breaths and cough 10 times each hour.
 This will decrease your risk for a lung infection.
 Take a deep breath and hold it for as long as you can.
 Let the air out and then cough strongly.
 Deep breaths help open your airway.
 You may be given an incentive spirometer to help you take deep breaths.
 Put the plastic piece in your mouth and take a slow, deep breath, then let the air out and cough.
 Repeat these steps 10 times every hour.

-- You could have numbness or pain along the nerve path that limits movement.
-You could be incontinent.
-This means you could have problems controlling your bowel or bladder.
-You could be impotent.
-This means a man may not be able to have an erection.
-The dura (tough tissue covering the spinal cord) could be torn.
+Nerves in the area where the disc is removed could be injured.
+You may need to have more surgery to fix this problem.
+You may have temporary or permanent numbness or pain that limits movement.
+You may have problems controlling your bowel or bladder.
+If you are a man, you may have trouble getting or keeping an erection.
+A life-threatening blood clot may develop in your leg or arm.
+Tissue covering the spinal cord could be torn.
 This may cause fluid to leak out of the spinal cord.
-You may have to lie flat for a few days or may need surgery to sew up the hole in the dura.
-Without surgery, your back problems may get worse.
+You may have to lie flat for a few days or may need surgery to fix this.

 CARE AGREEMENT:You have the right to help plan your care.
 Learn about your health condition and how it may be treated.
-Discuss treatment options with your caregivers to decide what care you want to receive.
+Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.

-© 2015 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.
+© Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.